Professional Development Courses and Field Courses

 Water in Mine Operations and Slope Stability

-Available on demand!
+Begins June 19th, 2023!
 Offered by the Geotechnical Center of Excellence (GCE) at the University of Arizona, developed and taught by some of the leading industry experts in Mining Hydrogeology.
 This course is based on the "Large Open Pit Guidelines" book, and adds additional and updated material for controlling water in mining operations and improving geotechnical slope stability.
 The course will also include case studies of water management challenges and solutions in open pit and underground mines.

 Finding, developing, and extracting mineral resources goes smoothest when everyone on the team works together, communicates effectively, and understands the whole value chain – not just one piece of it.
 But all too often, mining engineers, geologists, and metallurgists work in separate silos.